Millions of Americans will soon be able to buy hearing aids without a prescription

 The rule will lower costs and expand access

-Until now, the high cost of hearing aids and exams — which are not covered by basic Medicare — has been prohibitive for many people.
+Until now, the high cost of hearing aids and exams — which are not covered by basic Medicare and often not covered by insurance — has been prohibitive for many people.
 The devices alone typically range from $1,000 to $6,000 per ear, and consumers must spend additional time and money getting examined and fitted by a specialist (even though, the White House says, experts say medical evaluation is not necessary).

 The Biden administration estimates the new rule will lower the cost of hearing aids by hundreds or even thousands of dollars.
 FDA Commissioner Robert Califf told reporters on a press call that the FDA is working with manufacturers to ensure the over-the-counter devices are of "good quality" and meet the agency's performance criteria.